 For more on the 2020 Forecast see these

 2020 Construction Forecast

 Construction Spending for 2019 finishes flat for Nonresidential Buildings, Up 7% for Non-building Infrastructure and Down 5% for Residential.

 After adjusting for inflation, we see that real construction volume is down.
 Only Non-building Infrastructure realizes gains in 2019 & 2020.
 Nonresidential Buildings Volume has been up and down since Q1 2017.
 Residential volume has been declining since early 2018.

 Volume, spending adjusted for inflation in Constant 2017$

-I’m predicting both Residential and Nonresidential Buildings will post declines in volume in 2020 & 2021.
+I’m predicting Nonresidential Buildings will post declines in volume in 2020 & 2021.
+Residential gains 1% in 2020 but slips again in 2021.
 Non-building Infrastructure will increase at about 3%/year.
-Overall, total construction volume has declined in 5 out of the last 6 quarters and is forecast to drop slightly in 3 of 4 quarters in 2020.
+Overall, total construction volume declined in 4 of the last 6 quarters and is forecast to drop slightly in 2 or 3 quarters in 2020.

 Volume declines drive labor to slower growth.
 We had 6 years of 250,000-300,000 annual growth.
 Jobs will increase only 150,000 in 2019.
 In 2020, it could be lower to 100,000.

 After 2006, and all the way to 2017, jobs and volume growth were pretty equal.
 Since 2017 there is a divergence forming.
 That can’t be sustained.

 Jobs vs Volume growth set to base 2006